aaronbengochea/Leetcode/README.md

 ## Leetcode
-A collection of all the Leetcode questions I have completed.
+This repo serves to be a portfolio of all my completed submissions on Leetcode.